kossiitkgp/docs/events/kwoc.md

 - Take an anonymous feedback about the proceedings of KWoC from participants(preferably after end evals blog has been submitted).

-- Update [kossiitkgp/mistakes](https://github.com/kossiitkgp/mistakes) repo for sake of posterity based on feedback and other things that went wrong.
+- Update [kossiitkgp/mistakes](https://github.com/kossiitkgp/mistakes) repo for the sake of posterity based on feedback and other things that went wrong.